 Congratulations!
-You have decided to be one of the nearly 22% of UWEC students in your graduating class who will have studied abroad.
-UWEC ranks in the top 30 Master's granting institutions in the country for the number of our students who study abroad.
+You are one of the ~ 22% of UWEC students in a graduating class who will have studied abroad.
+UWEC ranks in the top 30 Master's granting institutions in the country for the number of students who study abroad.

-Mission: The mission of the study abroad unit of the CIE is to enhance the University of

-Wisconsin-Eau Claire student experience by developing and administering high-quality international academic programs that are integrated into the campus curriculum.
+Mission: The mission of the CIE study abroad unit is to enhance the University of Wisconsin-Eau Claire student experience by developing and administering high-quality international academic programs that are integrated into the campus curriculum.
 We provide students with opportunities to cultivate intercultural competency by engaging with people, cultures, languages, and systems abroad.
 This fosters global citizens who have personal and professional skills for lifelong learning in a diverse world.
 We fulfill our mission through a commitment to:

-- Develop and promote international academic programs for all curricular areas. - Develop and promote international academic programs with a focus on whole world study. - Encourage participation by all students, particularly those traditionally underrepresented in study abroad. - Foster development of intercultural competency and communication skills. - Support students in planning, processing, and articulating their experience during pre-departure preparations, while abroad, and upon return.
+- Develop and promote international academic programs for all curricular areas. - Develop and promote international academic programs with a focus on whole world study. - Encourage participation by all students, particularly those traditionally underrepresented in study abroad. - Foster development of intercultural competency and communication skills. - 5.
+Support students in planning, processing, and articulating their experience during pre-departure preparations, while abroad, and upon return.